AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 +++How do I allow external enrollment for the courses?

-Adobe Captivate Prime provides you the facility to enroll external department members or external employees of your organization to the application.
+Adobe Learning Manager provides you the facility to enroll external department members or external employees of your organization to the application.

 1. Click **Users** on the left pane.
 1. Click **External** on the left pane.